KaiyangZhou/Dassl.pytorch/README.md

 Besides the efforts to facilitate algorithm development and push state of the art, Dassl is also aimed at providing a uniform benchmarking platform, which allows methods to be evaluated on a common ground using the same set of environment and parameters.

-You can use Dassl as a library for researching the following problems:
+You can use Dassl as a library for the following research:

 - Domain adaptation
 - Domain generalization